nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### UI component

-The **API** of this component is specified in [`Ui.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/Ui.java)
+The **API** of this component is specified in [`Ui.java`](https://github.com/AY2223S1-CS2103T-T13-2/tp/blob/master/src/main/java/seedu/address/ui/Ui.java)

 ![Structure of the UI Component](images/UiClassDiagram.png)

 The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `PersonListPanel`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class which captures the commonalities between classes that represent parts of the visible GUI.

 The `UI` component uses the JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
-For example, the layout of the [`MainWindow`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/resources/view/MainWindow.fxml)
+For example, the layout of the [`MainWindow`](https://github.com/AY2223S1-CS2103T-T13-2/tp/blob/master/src/main/java/seedu/address/ui/MainWindow.java) is specified in [`MainWindow.fxml`](https://github.com/AY2223S1-CS2103T-T13-2/tp/blob/master/src/main/resources/view/MainWindow.fxml)

 The `UI` component,

-* executes user commands using the `Logic` component.
+* take user commands from `CommandBox` and executes user commands via the `Logic` component.
-* listens for changes to `Model` data so that the UI can be updated with the modified data.
+  * The `UI` component therefore keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
-* keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
+* listens for changes to the data within the `Model` component and updates the UI with any modified data.
-* depends on some classes in the `Model` component, as it displays `Person` object residing in the `Model`.
+  * This means that the `UI` component depends on some classes in the `Model` component (for example, `PersonCard` and `ReminderCard` displays information that is set in the `Model` component).

 ### Logic component